 But the real benefit comes AFTER the workout is completed: a 5 minute workout can help you burn more fat all day.
 Yes you read that right: it is called the ‘afterburn effect’ or post-exercise oxygen consumption (EPOC) and it can last for up to 48 hours.

 And what does that mean?
 Your body consumes more oxygen and burns more fat in the hours following an intense workout, even if it only lasts 5 minutes.
 How good is that?

-What if I can not manage it multiple times per day?
+What if I can not manage to workout multiple times per day?

 There will be days when you simply can’t get all of your planned 5 minute workouts in.
-Life happens and in times like these it is best to take each day as it comes.
+Life happens so take each day as it comes.